collapsed-stacks/startups/questions/3694/sport-betting-arbitrage-from-my-startup-account.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-03-10
 - score: 2

-<p>Pay yourself, and bet your own cash.</p>
+Pay yourself, and bet your own cash.

-<p>Legally, what you described looks suspiciously like it may fall under "misuse of company assets" -- which can basically land you with a fine if a taxman or an investor looks into the gory details.</p>
+Legally, what you described looks suspiciously like it may fall under "misuse of company assets" -- which can basically land you with a fine if a taxman or an investor looks into the gory details.